 How often do you find yourself scrolling through Facebook while waiting in line for your morning coffee?
 Or checking your email while at dinner with your significant other?
 Reaching for our digital devices has become so second nature to us, that we are losing that personal connection to others and ourselves.

 If you can relate to this, it might be time for you to consider doing a digital detox.
 A digital detox involves switching off all smartphones, tablets, and laptops for a certain length of time, so you can enjoy screen-free time doing what you enjoy, recharging and even resting.
 Many of us (myself included) have desk jobs that require us to work on a screen for 8+ hours a day, so doing a full digital detox isn’t feasible, but we can unplug at other times, such as weekends or holidays we have off.
 A full 24–hour detox is ideal, but fitting it into your life when it works for you is best because it will enable you to follow through.

 - You will get better sleep

-- Your eyes will get a rest, meaning less dry eye, blurred vision and eyestrain
+- Your eyes will get a rest, meaning less dry eye, blurred vision, and eyestrain

-- You may have less headaches
+- You may have fewer headaches

-- Increased productivity by allowing less distractions
+- Increased productivity by allowing fewer distractions

 - Have better connections with friends and families